Understanding Form 1099-K

 The IRS regulations do not require that payment service entities report or determine what is taxable income.
 Rather, we are required to report gross payments received on our platform in your Form 1099-K. This form should be used in conjunction with other records (bank statements, invoices, etc.) to report taxable income, if any.
 Please consult with your tax advisor to determine your tax reporting requirements.

-If you received a request to fill out a Form W-9, please provide the correct information in that form.
+If you received a request to provide Form W-9 information, please provide the correct information for that form.
 Please also follow up with the Dwolla client whose services you use to update your account information.

-If you have not received a request to fill out a Form W-9, please contact the Dwolla client identified in your Notice of IRS Tax Form Eligibility email and request an update to your information.
+If you have not received a request to provide Form W-9 information, please contact the Dwolla client identified in your Notice of IRS Tax Form Eligibility email and request an update to your information.

 If you have a Dwolla account being used by someone else, please contact the Dwolla client identified in your Notice of IRS Tax Form Eligibility email and request to close your account, and have the person receiving funds open a Dwolla account for themselves.
 For this tax year, please also notify the Dwolla client that a third party will need to receive the Form 1099-K for your account.
 You will need to provide evidence that you are not the recipient of the payments (this may include bank statements or another form of attestation.)